-Collars have been the mainstay for dogs for many years and you’d be easily forgiven for believing that a collar is the best choice.
-However, using a collar on your Corgi can cause serious and life-threatening injuries.
+Collars have been the mainstay for dogs for many years, and you’d be easily forgiven for believing that a collar is the best choice.
+However, using a collar on your Corgi can cause severe and life-threatening injuries.

 Using a collar to pull your dog back or restrain your pooch can eventually lead to throat issues in the windpipe and voice box because you cause damage to it whenever you pull your pup back.

-One type of collar that must be avoided is the metal choke collar as you are basically choking your pet to get them to listen to your command – when you put it in these terms you can see how barbaric this type of collar is.
+One type of collar that must be avoided is the metal choke collar as you are choking your pet to get them to listen to your command – when you put it in these terms, you can see how barbaric this type of collar is.

-Whilst some may claim that a harness allows your dog to pull more this can be avoided with good training and the owner taking control.
+While some may claim that a harness allows your dog to pull more, this can be avoided with excellent training and the owner taking control.